tkopppop/C0de/README.md

 => i've used majority four akas(handle). among them, THE MAIN is "**x90c**".<br><br><br>
 # TL:ERA;
 <img src="singer.png" width=300 height=300><br>
-1: I'm debut celebrity in south korea (1999) and japan(1999) and .<br>
+1: debut year: I made my debut as a celebrity in both South Korea and Japan in 1999.
-2: korean broadcast television one show case my voice recording(wav) song. <br>
-one its balad song written in korean language and other same naming making singer singing the song follow my play audio voice and sounds bits out followed.<br>
+2: Korean TV Appearance:
+One Korean TV show featured a recording of my voice (a .wav file) where I sang a Korean ballad.
+Later, a well-known Korean singer, Cho Kyu-man, performed the same song using my voice as the base for his version.
+He sang the song following the sounds and tones from my audio recording.
-his name is cho-kyu-man. korean hit song singer one. i debut same name than my real name debut for keyword usage.<br>
+I used the same name as my real name for the debut, which helped with search keywords.
-3: japan broadcast television one show my case my messages to telephone by his entertaining manager toda erika japanese actress and singer prod.<br>
-4: i shows chinese hacker magazine now lost.<br>
-i broadcasted three ways in the debut season celebrity producers and singer (creator style)<br>
-then!<br><br><br><br><br>
+3: Japanese TV Appearance:
+In Japan, my phone messages were featured on a show through Toda Erika, a Japanese actress and singer who helped introduce me via her entertainment manager.
+- Chinese Media Feature:
+My debut was also shown in a Chinese hacker-themed magazine, although that publication is now lost.
+4: Debut Style:
+I debuted through three creative formats—TV broadcast, music, and print media—like a producer and a creator-style artist.
+<br><br><br><br><br>
 # TE:LE;
 I lost your phone number.
 It's too old school. and nerd hacker. i started producing it myself 'hacker to talent singer(celebrity)'.